 Second, we create terrific assets, and then determine how we can use them in different contexts across GE.
 Everything can’t be top down—we want some of our content to be locally infused.
 But when we can, we look for big stories that can resonate across the company and then work to localize.
 For example, we localized a television campaign around the fictional developer, named Owen.
 After noting its success in North America, we recast in France and China.

 MM: How do you lead as a simplifier?

 LB: When managing people, I’ve learned that we must constantly repeat the company’s mission to ensure employees understand where they contribute to moving the needle on the company’s overarching goals.

 As a marketer, leading as a simplifier involves a combination of determining what aligns with the mission of GE, as well as determining what’s going to reinforce our position as a digital industrial company.
 That means marketing in a way that’s modern—using the tools of today, not relying on what’s worked before, and simplifying customer experience.
 Our customers are living in a world where brand experience and simplicity matters.
 Making it easy for our customers to interact with us, buy from us and be serviced by us is of paramount importance.

 MM: What’s a recent simple customer experience you’ve had as a consumer?

 LB: The Dunkin’ Donuts experience is excellent.
 I use the app while on the go to order in advance, and when I arrive, my food is ready.
 It saves me time, effort, and gives me points.

 MM: What’s the top piece of advice you’d give to other brands trying to simplify?

 LB: I’ve found having freedom within a framework to be incredibly useful.
 Having a framework is important to maintain consistency.
-But you also need to have freedom to tailor the brand to individual markets.
+But you also need to have the freedom to tailor the brand to individual markets.